Skip to content

 The "Second Meal Effect"

-Your lunch might be high in refined carbs, causing a quick spike and crash in blood sugar.
-Adding protein, fiber, and healthy fats helps maintain steady energy levels.
+Your lunch may be high in refined carbs, causing a blood sugar crash.
+Add protein, fiber, and healthy fats to keep energy steady.

-3. Can lack of sleep make my sugar cravings worse?
+Can lack of sleep make sugar cravings worse?

-Absolutely!
-Poor sleep disrupts hunger hormones (ghrelin and leptin), making you crave high-sugar foods for quick energy.
+Yes.
+Poor sleep affects hunger hormones, making you crave sugary foods for quick energy.

-No!
-Whole fruits contain fiber, vitamins, and antioxidants, which slow down sugar absorption and prevent energy crashes.
+No. Fruits contain fiber and nutrients that slow sugar absorption and prevent crashes.

 Back to blog